VincentLanglet/Twig-CS-Fixer/README.md

 ## Custom configuration

+By default, the twig-cs-fixer standard is enabled with the twig coding standard rules and some extra rules.
+This tool also provides a standard with only the twig rules and another standard with extra rules from the symfony coding standards.

+Everything is configurable, so take a look at the following documentation:
 - [CLI options](docs/command.md)
 - [Configuration file](docs/configuration.md)
 - [How to disable a rule on a specific file or line](docs/identifiers.md)